BenjaRoh/hugoacademic/content/home/research.md

 <br/>

-## Political Careers in the U.S.
+## State Building and Political Careers in the U.S.

 In a collaborative project with William McAllister (Columbia University), I study the career paths that led into elite administrative positions in the American state between 1850 and 2000.

 <br/>

-**Networks and Elite Cohesion in the American Administrative State, 1850-2000**.
+**Elite Cohesion in the American Administrative State, 1898-1998**.
 Manuscript in preparation.

 {{< spoiler text="Abstract" >}}
-Since the postwar debates between pluralist and power elite theorists, social scientists have debated the degree of cohesion among elites in American society.
-Most of this work has focused on corporate elites and relationships formed through shared board membership.
-Much less is known about political elites and have almost no knowledge of how cohesion within that group has changed over time.
-Drawing on a novel dataset of the career histories of 2,402 political elites who were appointed to the highest administrative positions in the American state between 1850 and 1998, I examine the degree of elite cohesion produced by two types of relationships: those based on attending the same educational institutions and those based on working in the same agencies of the Federal government.
+Social scientists have long been interested in the degree of cohesion among elites in American society.
+Most work has focused on corporate elites and cohesion derived from shared board membership.
+Much less is known about the people who occupy the highest positions in the American administrative state and we have almost no knowledge of how cohesion within this group has changed over time.
+Drawing on a novel dataset of the career histories of 2,221 administrative elites who were appointed between 1898 and 1998, I measure elite cohesion by whether elites attended the same educational institutions at the same time and whether they worked in the same agencies of the Federal government at the same time prior to their elite appointment.
 I find strong evidence of increasing elite cohesion over time.
 Education-based cohesion increases especially during the three decades following WW2, while workplace-based cohesion increases during the first half of the 20th century and then remains steady after the Second World War.
-These findings have implications for our understanding of elite cohesion among elite administrators in the American Federal government.
+As elites are appointed to different organizations within the American state, these connections provide the potential for mutual understanding and coordination and thus help integrate the American government.
+These findings have implications for our understanding of the American administrative state.
 {{< /spoiler >}}

 <br/>

-**The Boundaries of the American State: Transformations in the Recruitment Structure of Elite Administrative Positions, 1850-2000** (with William McAllister).
+**State-building and the Changing Structure of American Elite Recruitment, 1850-2000** (with William McAllister).
 Manuscript in preparation.

 {{< spoiler text="Abstract" >}}
 Coming soon.